Confusing vs. Real Expectations about babies: for Parents and Birth Workers

 What’s important to remember is that you need to work with your baby’s biology and neurobiology, not against it.
 Trying to fight a baby’s natural instincts is often what causes all of the confusion and frustration, and can cause more harm than good in the long run.

 If you are a parent, birth worker or a professional who is supporting parents in their infant’s development, we invite you to share these real expectations and raise awareness of the biology of babies.
 Join us for the Nurtured Sleep Revolution.
+Join us as we explore the truth behind common baby sleep expectations and help parents and birth workers alike

 And of course, if you ever have any questions regarding infant care, please reach out to us on social media, or email [email protected]!